Last edited: August 2018

-- Ensuring the right amount of power is delivered from the solar panels to the pump
+- Ensuring the right amount of power delivery from the solar panels to the pump

-- Ensure the pump stops or starts when certain thresholds in pressure / water level are reached
+- Ensure the pump stops or starts at a certain thresholds in pressure or water level

 - Collect data for remote monitoring

 Which solar water pump controller you should use very much depends on the overall system design.
-Normally it is recommended to purchase the solar water pump and the controller from the same manufacturer.
+Normally the recommendation is to purchase the solar water pump and the controller from the same manufacturer.

 Solar Water Pumping Controller Specifications